b3n0y/ResolveDevDoc/docs/source/UI_elements_func.rst

 ..  topic:: Description

-	This function is addind an item as a child of an existing TreeItem.
+	This function is adding an item as a child to an existing TreeItem.

 **Type:** func